I am not considering any new students or post-docs for the 2013-14 academic year, but hope that some aspects of this page may still be helpful to you.

 1990-92 Margaret Hatch (Senior thesis student; Departmental Citation, Department of Wildlife and Fisheries Biology, 1992)

 1990-95 George Heimpel (PhD student, Entomology).
-Currently: Department of Entomology, Univesity of Minnesota (Web page)
+Currently: Professor, Department of Entomology, Univesity of Minnesota (Web page)

 1990-92 Bill Morris (Postdoctoral colleague).
-Currently: Department of Biology, Duke University (Web page)
+Currently: Professor, epartment of Biology, Duke University (Web page)

 1990-93 Sonia Sultan (Postdoctoral colleague).
-Currently: Department of Biology, Wesleyan University (Web page)
+Currently: Professor, Department of Biology, Wesleyan University (Web page)

 1991-97 Barney Luttbeg (PhD student, Population Biology).
-Currently: Department of Zoology, University of Oklahoma (Web page)
+Currently: Associate Professor, Department of Zoology, University of Oklahoma (Web page)

 1991-92 Lisa Baloian (Senior thesis student, Departmental Citation, Department of Zoology, 1992; Mary Regan Meyer Prize, College of Agriculture and Environmental Sciences, UCD, 1992).
 Currently: Optometrist at Hyperoptics Optometry (Web page)

 1993-94 Locke Rowe (Postdoctoral colleague).
-Currently: Department of Zoology, University of Toronto (Web page)
+Currently: Professor, Department of Zoology, and Graduate Dean, University of Toronto (Web page)

 1994-95 Thomas Moore (Senior thesis student).
 Currently: California Department of Fish and Game